stutrek/imageSelector/README.md

-# downsize.images
+# imageSelector

-Downsize.images is a responzive image selector that takes a list of cuts and chooses the best fit for the available space.
+The imageSelector is a responsive image selector that takes a list of cuts and chooses the best fit for the available space.
 It can be used automatically with data- attributes or manually with JavaScript.

 ## Basic Usage